ByAUJay

 2. Ensure Privacy & Data Minimization

-- Leverage selective disclosure in VCs.
+- Use selective disclosure when dealing with VCs.

 3. Implement Robust Credential Issuance & Revocation